top of page

 (Applicable to all family routes to prove financial support for the child)

-(Understand the caseworker's mindset when reviewing your Sole Responsibility claim)
+(Understand the caseworker's mindset when reviewing your Sole Parental Responsibility claim)

 FAQs

-Q1: Does the Sole Responsibility requirement apply to a Skilled Worker Visa dependent?
+Q1: Does the Sole Parental Responsibility requirement apply to a Skilled Worker Visa dependent?

 A: Yes.
 The rule applies to all dependent visa applications for children where the child is not the biological child of the UK sponsor or is not joining with the other natural parent.
 The same high standard of evidence for decision-making and financial support must be met.

 Q2: My child is 17.
-Does the Sole Responsibility requirement change?
+Does the Sole Parental Responsibility requirement change?

 Q3: Can I combine the child's application with my Spouse Visa?

-A: Yes, a child dependent can be included on a partner route application (Spouse/Civil/Unmarried Partner Visa), but you must still meet the Sole Responsibility criteria for the child, particularly if the child is from a previous relationship and is not the biological child of the sponsoring partner.
+A: Yes, a child dependent can be included on a partner route application (Parent/Civil/Partner Visas), but you must still meet the Sole Parental Responsibility criteria for the child, particularly if the child is from a previous relationship and is not the biological child of the sponsoring partner.

 Recent Posts